Calvin288/Blockchain_Based_Casino/README.md

 i.
 The deposit put by the casino should be large enough to ensure the bettors can be compensated twice the money they lost in case the casino cheats.

 # Graded by: Professor Amir Goharshady
 Comments: Compiled with no warnings.
-Nice!
 This was one of the best solutions to this final project.
 Nice job!